Budgeting

 (Source: Bankrate)

-The stress of monthly bills, uncertain income streams, and savings for future costs all come into play for those living an economically constrained lifestyle.
-Money worry weighs heavily on the minds of these individuals, resulting in an associated decline in overall mental well-being.
+The stress of monthly bills, uncertain income streams, and saving for future expenses all factor into economically constrained lifestyles.
+Financial worries weigh heavily on these individuals’ minds, resulting in declining overall mental well-being.

 Latino adults have the highest rates of financial stress at 75%, with Black adults coming in second at 67%.